-- Use only your fingers or the stylus that comes with the camera to perform screen operations.
-Use of any other pointed or hard object can damage the screen.
-Also note that the stylus cannot be used to perform the two-finger operations described above. - The touch panel is pressure-sensitive.
+- Never use a pointed or hard object to perform screen operations.
+Doing so can damage the screen. - The touch panel is pressure-sensitive.
 Make sure you touch the panel with sufficient pressure when operating it.

-- Applying a commercially available LCD protective sheet will reduce the operation sensitivity of the monitor screen. - If touch panel item selections are not performed as expected, calibrate the touch panel (page 99).
+- Applying a commercially available LCD protective sheet will reduce the operation sensitivity of the monitor screen. - If touch panel item selections are not performed as expected, calibrate the touch panel (page 100).